 IT’S FASTLY SUPERIOR – WE GO BY TRAIN

 Bored by traffic?
 Board the train.
-At PaddingtonRailway Station (see below).
+AtPaddington Railway Station (see above).

 HOW’S IT WORK?
 WHAT’S THE ITINERARY?

 Anything else?
 Yes, attention to detail.
 The small things that make a big difference.
 When we’re in the villages the driver stays with the coach.
 You can leave your gear in the coach with complete confidence that it’ll be ok.
 I said we use the local coach to village hop – but two of the villages – Upper Slaughter and Lower Slaughter – are very close together.
-Some of you, some of us, will choose to walk from the one to the other.
+Some of you, some of us, will choose to walk from one to the other.
 Others won’t.
 That’s ok, they’ll take the coach.
 It works a treat.

 In sum: it’s fun; it’s fascinating; it’s efficient; it’s relaxed; Simon’s the perfect host – he takes the worry out of it).
 It just works.
 It’ll be one of the best – one of the most memorable – days of your life.
 Memories make us rich.

 THE COTSWOLDS TRIP IS A BRIDGE TO WONDERFUL MEMORIES